noseapus/noseapus.github.io/legalname.md

 ---
 author: Aqua Moye
 title: On changing your legal name (UK)
-description: How to change your name by deed poll (for UK citizens)
 ---
 ## Preface
 How to change your name by deed poll (for UK citizens).
 A guide based on my experience.